IBM-EPBL/IBM-Project-27497-1660058502/README.md

  ###### To accomplish this, we have to complete all the activities and tasks listed below :-

- - Data Collection.
+ - Data Collection :

    - Collect the dataset or Create the dataset

- - Data Preprocessing.
+ - Data Preprocessing :

     - Import the ImageDataGenerator library